llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

             * Debugging modes like these do not actually print OpenMP source code, so they leave the aforementioned diagnostics disabled as in traditional compilation mode.
-        * Currently, Clacc's implementations of the OpenMP TR8 `present` map type modifier and Clacc's `no_alloc` map type modifier extension for OpenMP are not well tested outside of Clacc's translations from OpenACC to OpenMP.
-Thus, they are not yet recommended for use in hand-written OpenMP code as they might not integrate well with some OpenMP features.
+        * Currently, Clacc's implementation of its `no_alloc` map type modifier extension for OpenMP is not well tested outside of Clacc's translations from OpenACC to OpenMP.
+Thus, it is not yet recommended for use in hand-written OpenMP code as it might not integrate well with some OpenMP features.
     * `copy` clause and aliases `pcopy` and `present_or_copy`
     * `copyin` clause and aliases `pcopyin` and `present_or_copyin`